ankush-ajari/CICD-ProbResolver-Test-Repo/README.md

-This is a test repository to test CI/CD pipeline failures.
+This is a test repository to detect CI/CD pipeline failures.